 Dr. Patel prefers to work with the following microcannulas:

-DermaSculpt Microcannula
+- DermaSculpt Microcannula

-Softfill Precision Microcannula
+- Softfill Precision Microcannula

-What Is a Microcannula?
+What Is A Microcannula?

 Both the Dermascupt and Softfill Precision microcannulas are flexible blunt tip "needles" that allow for minimal trauma injections.
 The cannula slides into the skin through a small entry site, causing minimal injury to the skin.
 It is safer than needles and decreases bruising often associated with cosmetic injectables.